-Members are reminded that at November Council, approval was granted for a Sports Hardship Fund.
+Members were reminded that at November Council approval was granted for a Sports Hardship Fund.
 The fund was open to sports clubs and organisations for applications up to a maximum of £1,000 to assist with the additional costs of compliance with COVID-19 requirements.
 A total budget of £50,000 was approved.

 Applications were invited in December 2020 to ensure that awards to successful clubs could be processed quickly providing much needed support to clubs.
 A total of 21 applications were received with 17 of these applications meeting the criteria.
-The value of the successful applications is $\pounds 16,194$.
-These applicants have been notified and grants are being processed.
-Officers have provided feedback to unsuccessful applicants and offered assistance should approval be given for the fund to reopen.
+The value of the successful applications is $\pounds16,194$ .
+These applicants had been notified and grants were being processed.
+Officers had provided feedback to unsuccessful applicants and offered assistance should approval be given for the fund to reopen.

-It is anticipated (subject to restrictions) that local sport activities will recommence in spring and that the demand then for financial assistance to meet COVID-19 requirements will be significant.
-Officers propose that the Fund consisting of the remaining $\pounds 33,806$, be reopened in line with the relaxation of restrictions relating to sport.
+It was anticipated (subject to restrictions) that local sport activities will recommence in spring and that the demand then for financial assistance to meet COVID-19 requirements will be significant.
+Officers proposed that the Fund consisting of the remaining £33,806, be reopened in line with the relaxation of restrictions relating to sport.
+Following a request from a Member the Director undertook to ensure that the list of applicants for funding would be circulated by the Head of Leisure.

-RECOMMENDATION: that the Sport Hardship Fund re-opens in line with the relaxation of restrictions relating to sport utilising the remaining budget of $\pounds 33,806$.
+Proposed by Alderman McGrath Seconded by Alderman Burns and agreed that the Sport Hardship Fund reopens in line with the relaxation of restrictions relating to sport utilising the remaining budget of £33,806.

-Prepared by: Deaglan O'Hagan, Commercial & Programming Manager
+ACTION BY: Deaglan O'Hagan, Commercial & Programming Manager